nodejs/node/doc/api/stream.md

     // Every time there's data, push it into the internal buffer. this._source.ondata = (chunk) => {
-      // If push() returns false, then stop reading from source if (!this.push(chunk))
+      // If push() returns false, then stop reading from source. if (!this.push(chunk))
         this._source.readStop();
     };

-    // When the source ends, push the EOF-signaling `null` chunk this._source.onend = () => {
+    // When the source ends, push the EOF-signaling `null` chunk. this._source.onend = () => {
       this.push(null);
     };
   }
-  // _read will be called when the stream wants to pull more data in
+  // _read() will be called when the stream wants to pull more data in.
-  // the advisory size argument is ignored in this case.
+  // The advisory size argument is ignored in this case.
   _read(size) {
     this._source.readStart();
   }